tombye/trexit/_posts/2017-12-15-the-end-is-near.markdown

 ### It doesn’t need to cost that much.

-We made a budget and we came in just under it.
+We made a budget and we finished just under it.
 Our cheapest day (excluding staying with friends) cost about €26 (€13 each).
 That includes accommodation and meals.

 ### Plans change.